Getting Someone’s Name Wrong Could Cost You More Than Embarrassment

 I’m firmly in the second camp (as anyone who’s ever had the misfortune to call me Jenny knows.)

 For me, taking the time to pronounce and spell someone’s name correctly is a basic courtesy that instantly conveys respect.
-And if you’ve read my previous post about manners, you’ll know how that can have a tremendously positive effect on how others perceive your personal brand.
+And that can have a tremendously positive effect on how others perceive your personal brand.

 If you don’t bother though, you could be starting off your relationship with a clear sign of disrespect – or at least that’s how it could be taken if someone values their name.